 Hallgrímskirkja – Reykjavik, Iceland

-Hallgrímskirkja stands proudly in the centre of Reykjavik and is probably the only concrete building in the world that I’ve considered beautiful.
+Hallgrímskirkja stands proudly in the center of Reykjavik and is probably the only concrete building in the world that I’ve considered beautiful.
 We visited Reykjavik at the end of our five day Iceland itinerary with kids last year, and our first stop in the city was to marvel this impressive Lutheran church.
-At 73 metres tall, it is the largest church in the country and is named after Hallgrímur Pétursson, author of the Passion Hymns.
+At 73 meters tall, it is the largest church in the country and is named after Hallgrímur Pétursson, author of the Passion Hymns.

 Pop inside to thaw out from the bitter cold and check out the gargantuan pipe organ designed and constructed by the German organ builder Johannes Klais of Bonn.
-Then take take the lift to the top to breathe in the extremely impressive views from the top.
+Then take the lift to the top to breathe in the extremely impressive views from the top.
 Yes, a lift (elevator) in a cathedral!
 That’s a novelty!
 Unlike most cathedrals throughout Europe, Hallgrímskirkja is very modern; construction started in 1945 and was completed in 1986.
 So there are no narrow winding staircases to the top here!
 Although do arrive early to beat the queues.
-On a clear day (which is certainly not guaranteed in Iceland), the observation tower offers a perfect 360 degree panoramic view of the city and harbour, and beyond.
+On a clear day (which is certainly not guaranteed in Iceland), the observation tower offers a perfect 360-degree panoramic view of the city and harbor, and beyond.
 Entry to the tower is ISK 1000.